 Darren Bravo was born 6 February 1989 in Trinidad.
-He plays as a left handed top order batsman and has represented West Indies in 54 Test Matches, as well as 113 ODIs and 20 T20Is.
+He plays as a left handed top order batsman and has represented West Indies in more than fifty Test Matches, as well as ODIs and T20Is.
 He has scored 3506 Test match runs at an average of 37.69, 2902 ODI runs at 30.54 and 340 T20I runs.
-As well as representing West Indies, Bravo has been a popular selection in the Indian Premier League (IPL) having been selected by Deccan Chargers, Kolkata Knight Riders and Sunrisers Hyderabad.
+As well as representing West Indies, Bravo has been a popular selection in the Indian Premier League (IPL) having been selected by – among others – Deccan Chargers, Kolkata Knight Riders and Sunrisers Hyderabad.
 Despite the regularity with which he has been signed by IPL teams, his only stint playing County cricket came with Nottinghamshire in 2011.

-Bravo has also represented the West Indies in five Cricket World Cup matches, including three in the 2019 event in England.
-Even though he has a career average of more than 30 in One Day International Cricket, Bravo has only 207 runs at an average of 23 in World Cup cricket, passing 50 just once.
-Overall Bravo has had a very respectable ODI career scoring 18 half centuries and three centuries since his debut in 2009.
+Bravo has also represented the West Indies in three separate Cricket World Cup campaigns, including three matches in the 2019 event in England.
+Overall Bravo has had a very respectable ODI career scoring 18 half centuries and four centuries since his debut in 2009,

 During the 2011 County Championship season, Nottinghamshire signed Bravo after their initial overseas players, Adam Voges and David Hussey departed the club.
 Bravo played four First-Class fixtures for Notts in Division One.
 He passed 50 twice in his seven First-Class innings for the club, ending the season with 248 runs at an average of 35.42.
 As well as appearing in four First-Class matches, Bravo also represented Notts in three List-A matches, finishing his spell with 94 runs at an average of 31.33.